-To this end, the NFV technology has been introduced in section 1 to motivate its use in SEMIoTICS.
-Also, the main NFV building blocks have been described and the link with the requirements of SEMIoTICS, presented in deliverable D2.3, have been established.
+To this end, the NFV technology has been introduced in section 1 to motivate its use in SEMIOTICS.
+Also, the main NFV building blocks have been described.
+In section 2 the link with the requirements of SEMIOTICS, presented in deliverable D2.3, have been established.
+In that section we also present the link with the SEMIOTICS KPIs and its architecture.
 In NFV, communication, computing and storage resources stemming from the network are virtualized.
 Network services are deployed on top of them in the form of a chain of virtualized network functions, thereby they are so called SFC and VNF, respectively.

-Therefore, section 3 has described VNF and SFC that are relevant for SEMIoTICS in terms of security, privacy and dependability, which includes both latency and reliability.
+Therefore, section 3 has described VNFs and SFCs that are relevant for SEMIOTICS in terms of security, privacy and dependability, which includes both latency and reliability.

 The virtualized network services, i.e. SFC, need a manager entity that guarantees their services requests, their deployment on top of the NFV virtual resources, the monitoring of their performance and the management of their lifecycle.
 The above-mentioned management entity is so called NFV MANO and it has been presented in section 4.
 Namely, the main functional blocks of an ETSI compliant NFV MANO have been explained.
+Then, its practical implementation based on OSM and OpenStack has been thoroughly explained.
+Also, in this regard, we have described how to enable SFC and the monitoring of NFV resources, in the ecosystem based on OSM and OpenStack.
+Afterwards, section 4 has presented the interaction between the NFV MANO and other components of SEMIoTICS, such as the Pattern Orchestrator.
+In this regard, we presented the implementation of northbound interfaces based on REST APIs.
 Also, two alternatives to implement the NFV MANO have been discussed, one based on OSM plus OpenStack and the other based on Kubernetes.
 In this regard, we have concluded that the OSM plus OpenStack is more suitable to support the networking functionalities demanded by the virtualized network services.
-Section 4 has also treated the problem of allocating virtual resources to support the VNF and SFC QoS requirements.
-In this regard, the state-of-the-art has been presented and an optimization problem based on stochastic optimization has been stated to deal with the variability of network services requests and the network state.
+Section 4 has also treated the problem of managing NFV resources dynamically.
+To this end, we have presented the SoA and a practical implementation based on monitoring the NFVI metrics and evaluating thresholds on these metrics that trigger the scaling out process.
+Last, but not least, section 4 presents how to balance the traffic load among VNF instances, which arise in scaling out processes.
 Finally, section 5 has presented the ETSI compliant interfaces between all the building blocks of an NFV platform and the SDN controller.
-Finally, it is worth mentioning that the contributions provided in this deliverable are in a draft state, and a consolidated version will be provided in the upcoming deliverable 3.8 of the SEMIoTICS project depending on the development and usability of NFV in different use case demonstrations planned in WP5.